Russia: Navalny supporters denied prison visit and detained - WTMJ

 MOSCOW (AP) — Supporters of Russian opposition leader Alexei Navalny were detained Tuesday outside a penal colony east of Moscow where the Kremlin critic is currently serving time.

+Doctors from the Navalny-backed Alliance of Doctors union and supporters of the politician gathered in front of the prison.
+Navalny’s physician and the union leader Dr. Anastasia Vasilyeva tried to get inside to meet with prison officials and see Navalny or talk to the prison medics about his condition, but were turned away.

 Local police said they detained nine people who allegedly “breached public order.”
-They included Navalny’s physician and leader of the Alliance of Doctors, Dr. Anastasia Vasilyeva, and several journalists.
+They included Vasilyeva and a CNN crew.
+Vasilyeva and the journalists were soon released, while other members of the union remained in custody.

 A court ordered Navalny in February to serve 2 1/2 years in prison for violating the terms of his probation, including when he was convalescing in Germany, from a 2014 embezzlement conviction.
 Navalny has rejected the conviction as fabricated, and the European Сourt of Human Rights found it “arbitrary and manifestly unreasonable.”